-Really this post should be called, surviving the holidays, with your D/s intact.
+Really this post should be called, surviving the holidays, with your D/s intact, or holiday tips.
 This can be difficult to do.
 There can be so many pressures on you – usually time and people – that keeping each other as your priority can be hard.
 In our efforts to meet the, sometimes unreasonable and unrealistic, demands of others, we can stop meeting the much simpler and less demanding desires of each other.
 I think that this happens to everyone and HisLordship and I have certainly found holidays a challenge in the past.
 We love the chaos and whirlwind that having a large family brings but amidst the endless cooking, taxi driving and entertaining, it can be hard to keep that connection.

 The first thing to remember is to communicate.
 You need to make time each day to sit down and talk properly together.
 This isn’t always easy when your usual routine is interrupted.
 Finding time alone might be really difficult but it is important that you do manage to make that happen.
 Whether it is last thing in the day, first thing in the morning, or a walk to buy a pint of milk or drop off one of the kids at a party, we try to make sure we find the time and that has helped.
 In the early days we would be so busy that we didn’t make time or grab the opportunities, but leaving it to chance really took its toll a few times and when we finally did get the time alone, we had come off track a bit which made things harder and a reset was required.